 - We typically issue PCards to one or two people per department, so that they can support the needs of their group/department.

-- We implemented in 2011 in North America and the primary focus has been on growing single use or virtual cards for invoice payments.
-P-Card plastic spend has been flat, but we are looking for opportunities to grow that medium/eliminate invoices from the process.
+- We implemented it in 2011 in North America and the primary focus has been on growing single-use or virtual cards for invoice payments.
+P-Card plastic spending has been flat, but we are looking for opportunities to grow that medium/eliminate invoices from the process.